awsdocs/amazon-aurora-user-guide/doc_source/USER_PIT.md

 1. Choose **Latest restorable time** to restore to the latest possible time, or choose **Custom** to choose a time\.

-   If you chose **Custom**, enter the date and time that you want to restore the cluster to\.
+   If you chose **Custom**, enter the date and time to which you want to restore the cluster\.
 **Note**
 Times are shown in Coordinated Universal Time \(UTC\)\.

-1. For **DB instance identifier**, enter the name of the target restored DB instance\.
+1. For **DB instance identifier**, enter the name of the target restored DB cluster\.

 1. Choose other options as needed\.